-- 4.5.1 The majority of those visitors to the South Downs National Park who visit Ebernoe Common and The Mens do so during daylight hours.
+- 5.5.1 The majority of those visitors to the South Downs National Park who visit Ebernoe Common and The Mens do so during daylight hours.
 Therefore there is limited potential for conflicts between Park users and bats, although increased levels of off-road cyclists using high-powered headlamps at night to cycle in the National Park have been noted.
 Given the relatively low recreational use of the National Park at times when bats will be foraging, it is possible to conclude that the Local Plan is unlikely to lead to significant adverse effects on the bat interest of Ebernoe Common SAC or The Mens SAC through direct disturbance.
-Any individual proposals that are at risk of causing disturbance would be captured by the HRA requirement of Policy SD9: Biodiversity and Geodiversity and under the requirements of the first point of Policy SD10: International Sites. - 4.5.2 Both Ebernoe Common SAC and The Mens SAC are also designated for their woodland.
+Any individual proposals that are at risk of causing disturbance would be captured by the HRA requirement of Policy SD9: Biodiversity and Geodiversity and under the requirements of the first point of Policy SD10: International Sites. - 5.5.2 Both Ebernoe Common SAC and The Mens SAC are also designated for their woodland.
 An increase in recreational pressure as a result of those Local Plan policies that encourage tourism or facilitate increased residential development could contribute to the degradation of sensitive woodland through trampling and nutrient enrichment and in extreme cases also result in disturbance of bat populations.
-It is noted that Strategic Policy SD23: Sustainable Tourism does not as much encourage tourism but ensures that tourism is sustainable (which by definition would not result in any likely significant effects).
+It is noted that Strategic Policy SD23: Sustainable Tourism does not encourage tourism so much as ensures that the tourism which does occur is sustainable (which by definition would not result in any adverse effects on the integrity of designated sites).
 Additionally the Natural England Site Improvement Plans30 for The Mens SAC and Ebernoe Common SAC do not identify recreational pressure as a particular concern.
 Lighting from human sources is identified as a potential issue that at least requires further investigation.
 A study was undertaken during 2015-16 to clarify existing light levels and whether these are likely to be affecting the bat populations.
 There are no specific proposals in the Local Plan that would result in increased lighting of these sites and any proposals that did come forward would be captured by the HRA requirement of Policy SD10: International Sites.
-As such, this impact pathway upon The Mens SAC and Ebernoe Common SAC can be screened out. - 4.5.3 Policy SD20: Walking, Cycling and Equestrian Routes includes the development of the Chichester Midhurst disused railway line as a proposal.
+As such, a conclusion of no adverse effect on integrity can be reached regarding this impact pathway upon The Mens SAC and Ebernoe Common SAC. - 5.5.3 Policy SD20: Walking, Cycling and Equestrian Routes includes the development of the Chichester Midhurst disused railway line as a proposal.
 As identified during the HRA of the National Park Management Plan this proposal has theoretical potential to impact adversely upon the barbastelle and Bechstein bat features of Singleton & Cocking Tunnels SAC.
 The inclusion of the tunnels in the route could affect its use by the bats that hibernate there and therefore could lead to an adverse effect.
-At
+At present Singleton and Cocking Tunnels SAC are grilled to control human access.
+However paragraphs 6.17 and 6.18 of the supporting text to Policy SD20: Walking, Cycling and Equestrian Routes state that: